CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ```

 You can copy the template [sshadd.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/sshadd.sh) from Github and personalize it with you SSH keys file names.
 Copy the personalized file in win10 folder `~\.ssh`.
-Then copy it manually into WSL2 and the container.
+Then copy it manually into WSL2 and the container - just once.
 Run in `WSL Terminal`:

 ```bash
 setx.exe WSLENV "USERPROFILE/p"